mattwar/UnionTypes/README.md

 Custom union types can be generated for you using a C# source generator, given a partial type declartion.

-The source generator generates unions with an efficient storage layout.
+The source generator creates union types with efficient storage layouts.
-It does this by analyzing the types involved and generating a layout that avoids boxing, and maximizes reuse of the storage space.
+It does this by analyzing the data types involved and generating a layout that avoids boxing and minimizes the space needed to store the data from all the cases.
 It cannot be as optimal as the layout of C++ unions, since the runtime does not allow overlapping the same memory with reference and value types, but it does what it can to overlap and reuse fields.